yangby-cryptape/yangby-cryptape.github.io/pages/about.md

 ## About Me

-I'm a Chinese male, who was born in the 1970s.
+I'm a Chinese male who was born in the 1970s.
 I'm 4 feet 7 inches tall and I weigh 324 pounds.

+At the end of the last century, I studied at a secondary vocational school in Xiamen, China.
-I have not been graduated from primary school since the mathematics is too difficult to me.
+I majored in tourism management, but I didn't graduate since the mathematics is too difficult for me.

-I can not write very well.

-I'm divorced seven years ago.
+Also, both Chinese and English are hard for me too, and I can't write or read well.

+At the beginning of this century, I was married to a woman.
+This marriage lasted for 13 years, then we divorced.
-I once had two kids, but my ex-wife took both of them away, since I can't afford alimony.
+I once had two kids, but my ex-wife took them away, since I can't afford alimony.

+Now, I'm living with my parents.
+So I hope my next spouse has her own house in the downtown areas.

 ## Profile

-I'm working as a night shift doorman for [Cryptape Co., Ltd], since April, 2017, in [Hangzhou, China].
+I'm working as a night shift doorman for [Cryptape Co., Ltd], since April 2017, in Hangzhou, China.

 I have been engaged as a night shift doorman for more than twenty years.